canmet-energy/btap_batch/README.md

 ## QuickStart Command Line
 ### Parametric Analysis Local Machine
-1. To run a parametric analysis, go to the example.yml analysis file in the 'example' folder.
+1. To run a parametric analysis, go to the example.yml analysis file in the 'examples/parametric' folder.
 Each parameter is explained in that file.
 Ensure that parametric analysis is a reasonable size for your system (i.e. Do not run millions of simulations on your 2 core laptop).
 Ensure that the ':compute_environment' variable is set to local.
 2. Run the example.py file from the root of the btap_batch project folder.
 On Windows you will need to set the